mathewgomas-alfred/mathewgomas.io/reference_manual/blending_modes/binary.rst

 CONVERSE
 ~~~~~~~~

-Performs the inverse of IMPLIES operation for the base and blend layer.
+Performs the inverse of IMPLICATION operation for the base and blend layer.
 Similar to screen mode with blend layer and base layer inverted.

 .. figure:: /images/blending_modes/binary/Blend_modes_CONVERSE_map.png
    :align: center